What are DDoS attacks and how can they be prevented?

 1- Application layer attack

-Application layer attack is the simplest and most common form of DDoS attack, mimicking the request of regular servers.
-In other words, computer systems or devices in the Botnet come together just like a normal user to access a website or server, but as the scale of the attack increases, so does the number of seemingly normal requests so that the server can They are not processed and eventually fail.
+Application layer attack is the simplest and most common form of DDoS attack, mimicking the requests of regular servers.
+In other words, computer systems or devices in the Botnet come together just like a normal user to access a website or server.
+However, as the scale of the attack increases, so does the number of seemingly normal requests that the server must process.
+They are not processed and eventually fail.

 2- Protocol attack

 In the protocol attack, attackers misuse the server’s data processing resources to try to overload the system, which eventually causes it to crash.
-Sometimes botnets send packet data to the server for collection.
-The server then waits for confirmation from the source’s IP address, which of course never receives it, but the server continues to receive data.
+Sometimes, botnets send packet data to the server for collection.
+The server then waits for confirmation from the source’s IP address, which never receives it, but the server continues to receive data.

 In the protocol attack, attackers misuse the server’s data processing resources to try to overload the system, which eventually causes it to crash.
-Sometimes botnets send packet data to the server for collection.
-The server then waits for confirmation from the source’s IP address, which of course never receives it, but the server continues to receive data.
+Sometimes, botnets send packet data to the server for collection.
+The server then waits for confirmation from the source’s IP address, which never receives it, but the server continues to receive data.

 3- Volumetric attacks